-The Oregon Lemon Law covers you when your car's use, value, or safety are substantially impaired (negatively impacted) by its defects.
-This makes sense because like most people, you bought a "new" car with a "new" car price so you would have peace of mind and wouldn't have to deal with "used" car problems.
+The Oregon Lemon Law covers you when your vehicle's use, value, and safety are substantially impaired (negatively impacted) by its defects, problems, or conditions.
+This makes sense because like most people, you bought a "new" car, motorcycle or Motor Home with a "new" vehicle price so you would have peace of mind and wouldn't have to deal with "used" vehicle problems.

 It is presumed under the Oregon Lemon Law that your vehicle's manufacturer has had a reasonable opportunity to repair your vehicle when there have been four or more repairs for the same problem (2 repairs for a safety defect), or if your vehicle has been out of service for 30 or more days in the repair shop as a result of repairs (regardless of whether the problem is the same) while your vehicle is covered by warranty.

-When your car is covered by the Oregon Lemon Law you are entitled to a REFUND (minus a reasonable usage fee per a statutory formula) or a NEW COMPARABLE REPLACEMENT of your "Lemon" and to recover attorneys' fees as part of settlement while never stepping foot in a courtroom because over 95% of our cases are successfully resolved out of court in 1-3 months without any lawsuit.
-Alternatively, it is possible to negotiate a substantial CASH compensation settlement for you with you keeping your car.
+When your vehicle is covered by the Oregon Lemon Law you are entitled to a REFUND (minus a reasonable usage fee per a statutory formula) or a NEW COMPARABLE REPLACEMENT of your "Lemon" and to recover attorneys' fees as part of settlement while never stepping foot in a courtroom because over 95% of our cases are successfully resolved out of court in 1-3 months without any lawsuit.

 In addition to the Oregon Lemon Law, consumers in Oregon can also obtain CASH compensation and other consumer remedies through the federal Magnuson-Moss Warranty Act, State warranty common law, and the State Commercial Code.
 As such, there are multiple other legal ways we can help you even if the Oregon Lemon Law does not apply to your specific situation.

 If you feel like you've suffered enough because of your Lemon vehicle and deserve better WE ARE HERE TO HELP YOU.
-Please submit the information requested in our Free Case Review page and we will get back in touch with you regarding your vehicle situation within one business day at the latest, but usually the same day.
+Please submit the information requested in our FREE Lemon Law Evaluation page and we will get back in touch with you regarding your vehicle situation within one business day at the latest, but usually the same day.

 Amar Law Group does not make any warranty or guarantee of a particular case outcome because every vehicle scenario has unique facts and circumstances.
 Please contact us for a FREE evaluation of your particular vehicle situation.